Bertram Victor Hulslander

-Friends called at the Ricker Funeral Home in Lebanon on Thursday evening from 7-9 p.m.
-Funeral Services were conducted Friday afternoon at 2 p.m. in the First Baptist Church of Lebanon with the Rev. Dale Edwards officiating.
-Burial followed in the Valley Cemetery in Lebanon.
+Friends called at the Ricker Funeral Home in Lebanon on Saturday evening from 7-9 p.m.
+Funeral services were held on Sunday afternoon at 2 p.m. at the Canaan Assembly of God church with the Rev. Dr. David E. Baker officiating.
+Burial followed in the Wells Cemetery in Canaan.
+In lieu of flowers, memorial contributions may be made in his name to the Canaan Christian School, c/o Canaan Assembly of God Church, PO Box 265, Canaan, NH 03741.

-The Ricker Funeral Home was in charge of arrangements.
+Ricker Funeral Home in Lebanon was in charge of arrangements.

 Sarah Elizabeth Nylund